Xamarsia/sellify/README.md

 1. Open project in VS Code.
 2. [Reopen project in Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
-3. To run application, open the terminal in the root directory and execute the following command:
+3. To run project, open the terminal in the root directory and execute the following command:

     ```bash
     pnpm turbo dev